huggingface/optimum-habana/README.md

 ### Option 2: Use the latest main branch under development

-Optimum Habana is a fast-moving project, and you may want to install it from source and get the latest scripts :
+Optimum Intel(R) Gaudi(R) accelerator is a fast-moving project, and you may want to install it from source and get the latest scripts :

 ```bash
 pip install git+https://github.com/huggingface/optimum-habana.git